assoc-path-informatics/interop/README.md

 The remainder of the post can contain arbitrary Markdown-formatted content.

+## Website deployment

+This site is automatically rebuilt and deployed whenever a change is pushed to the ``main`` branch.
+The status of each build action can be viewed using the GutHub Actions console.

 ## Local development

 A local development environment can be created as follows.
-First, clone this repository and enter repo directory.
+First, clone this repository and enter the ``interop`` directory.
 The Elegant theme is provided as a git submodule; this must be initiated the first time the repo is cloned.

 ```
 git submodule init